Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 - This talks is not about Software Security
 - It's about reducing the potential for programming error
 - So it's essentially about "Safety" as in "Job Safety" ;)
+- Hope to show that immutable value types can expose and solve problems in our codebases

 ---